surfer-rfid/surfer-rfid.github.io/index.md

 required such ASICs now becomes attractive to do so in a software-defined manner.

-The core of the S.U.R.F.E.R. design consists of a flexible radio integrated circuit (IC), a transmit (TX) cancellation network, and an FPGA that all together costs about $9 USD in bulk.
+The core of the S.U.R.F.E.R. design consists of a flexible radio integrated circuit (IC), a transmit (TX) cancellation network, and an FPGA that altogether costs about $9 USD in bulk.
 Comparable setups using specialized UHF RFID reader ASICs can cost 2.5x-5x this amount.
 The S.U.R.F.E.R. core design can also be controlled by a low-cost ARM Cortex-M0 MCU with 256kB of flash memory.

 # Flexibility